Interesting Facts About Carrots

 Storing Carrots

-Carrots have a relatively long shelf life compared to most other fresh vegetables.
-As a root vegetable, carrots mature underground in cool soil.
 The dirt and the carrot’s skin work together as a barrier to protect the carrot from disease and decay.
-Mature carrots can even stay in the ground up to four weeks before being harvested.
+Mature carrots can even stay in the ground for up to four weeks before being harvested.

 Whole carrots fresh from the garden have a typical shelf life of 4 to 5 weeks.
 Baby carrots purchased from the grocery store's produce department will have an expiration date printed on the package.
-Baby carrots will last for 3 to 4 weeks in the refrigerator.

-Remember, the carrot’s skin acts as a preservative.
-Baby carrots have been peeled and cut into their miniature form, so they will not last as long as a whole carrot.
 Because dirt can also act as a protective barrier for carrots, wait to clean the carrots until they are ready to be eaten.
 Leaving the dirt and skin intact will help the carrot stay fresh longer.

 Freezing carrots is a great way to hang on to these fresh veggies.
-Before placing carrots in the freezer, make sure they are scrubbed clean of any dirt or debris and cut away any remaining foliage from the top.
+Before placing carrots in the freezer, make sure they are scrubbed clean of any dirt or debris, and cut away any remaining foliage from the top.

 Let them dry completely before placing them in freezer storage bags.
 Carrots can be kept in the freezer where their nutrients and taste will stay fresh for up to one year!